ONElua/AdrenalineBubbleManager/README.md

 *Extra Settings*

 This option allows you to set some preferences as default for ABM such as:
+- BubbleID: PSPEMUXXX or GAMEID.<br>
-- Now you can disable the 8bit image conversion when creating or editing ABM bubbles.<br>
+- Convert 8bits: Now you can disable the 8bit image conversion when creating or editing ABM bubbles.<br>
 	You must be sure the images you are using are in compatible format, otherwise the bubble will fail.
-Enter the submenu to change this settings with start.
-- Set Imgs: Set1 to Set5, or Set PSP/PSX.<br>
-- Set sort list of your iso/cso/pbp.<br>
+Default is YES.<br>

+- Default Sort: Installed, Title, Date of modification, Category, GameID or Device.<br>
-- Select the default color for your bubbles.<br>
+- Default Color: Select the default color for your bubbles (19 colores disponibles).<br>
-- Customized: To let each bubble have its own settings keep it in YES.<br>
-- BubbleID: PSPEMUXXX or GAMEID.<br>
-- Enable/Disable ABM updates.<br>
-- Adrenaline version check.<br>
-	This option disables/enables ABM to check the Adrenaline version you have installed in your ps vita.
 - Default BubbleName: By Title, By File Name or Input the desired Name.<br>
+- Set Template: Select the template style: PSPEMU, PS1EMU, PSMOBILE, A5.<br>
+- ABM Update: Checks for ABM Updates at start, default is YES.<br>
+- Check Adrenaline: Checks for Adrenaline Updates, set to NO if you want to stay in Adrenaline's installed version.<br>
+- Set Language: Allows to load selected language at start in ABM: English or Custom.<br>
+- Restore Adrenaline v7: Reinstall Official Adrenaline v7.<br>

 ![header](ExtraSettings.png)